kr36/seaturtle/README.md

 WARNING: Seaturtle is still beta software.
 Exercise caution while using.

-Seaturtle is the core component of the Krypton and Krypton Anonymous web browsers.
+Seaturtle is the core component of the Krypton web browser.
 It supplements the [Chromium Content module](http://www.chromium.org/developers/content-module) with configurable privacy and anonymity enhancements.
 Currently, libseaturtle only targets Android platforms.

 The goal of this project is to provide the building blocks for a cross platform browser with easily configurable privacy features comparable to the [Tor Browser](https://www.torproject.org/projects/torbrowser/design/).